psfalak/Predicting-Recipe-Ratings/README.md

 ])
 ```

 After creating the pipeline, we decided to run a 'train_test_split' to get testing data for our model.
 After fitting the pipeline with the training data, we got the score of our model.
 We called '.score' with the training and testing data.
-The training data yieled a score of 1.0, or 100%.
-On the other hand, our testing score was drastically lower, achieving a score of about 60%.
+The training data yieled a score of 99.99%.
+On the other hand, our testing score was drastically lower, achieving a score of about 59%.
 This suggests that we are overfitting the model on our training dataset, which could likely be caused by the fact we did not specify a max depth of for the 'DecisionTreeClassifier.'

 Realizing this, we decided to tune our model.